hashicorp/terraform-provider-aws/docs/index.md

 # Terraform AWS Provider - Contributor Guide

-<p>The AWS Provider is the work of thousands of contributors, and is maintained by a small team within HashiCorp.
+The AWS Provider is the work of thousands of contributors, and is maintained by a small team within HashiCorp.
 There are many way to contribute, and we have extensive documentation on them.
-Below are the main ways most users engage with the provider repository and the high level steps required to ensure the contribution goes smoothly.</p>
+Below are the main ways most users engage with the provider repository and the high level steps required to ensure the contribution goes smoothly.

 ## What would you like do do?